bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 ## Final Product

-Check out the finished product using the Stencil CLI command `stencil start` in the Cornerstone theme directory.
+View the finished product using the Stencil CLI command `stencil start` in the Cornerstone theme directory.

 ```shell
 # move into theme dir